About the NETM

 What kinds of skills will I be able to learn in the NETM?

 Unlike a formal qualification which is typically centred on a profession or trade (e.g. law or carpentry), it is expected that micro-credentials developed by the NETM will be focused on a single discipline or skill set which could be applied across multiple professions (e.g. robotics).
-The initial programme of NETM micro-credentials will be focussed on skills in priority industries for the Western Parkland City, including advanced manufacturing, transport and logistics, aerospace and defence, and agribusiness.
-Details on upcoming NETM micro-credentials on offer will be provided in the course catalogue (COMING SOON).
+The initial programme of NETM micro-credentials will be focussed on skills in priority industries for the Western Parkland City, including advanced manufacturing, freight and logistics, aerospace and defence, pharmaceutical manufacturing and agribusiness.
+Details on current and upcoming NETM micro-credentials on offer will be provided in the course catalogue.

 How much do NETM micro-credentials cost?